-Pam, from the Sachigo Lake Cree Nation of Northern Ontario, is a freelance filmmaker/director/producer and actor.
-Most recently, she was a Director/Instructor/Editor for the San Francisco Native American Film Institute’s 2003 Tribal Touring Program which teaches filmmaking to Native youth.
-Last summer she completed 12 short films for the Susanville Rancheria, and the Soboba and Hoopa Valley Indian Reservations in California.
-She looks forward to the 2004 Tribal Touring Program next summer.
+Pamela Matthews, from the Sachigo Lake Cree Nation of Northern Ontario, is a freelance filmmaker/director/producer and actor.
+She was a Director/Instructor/Editor for the San Francisco Native American Film Institute’s 2003 Tribal Touring Program which teaches filmmaking to Native youth.
+She completed 12 short films for the Susanville Rancheria, and the Soboba and Hoopa Valley Indian Reservations in California.

-Pam also directed and edited the American Indian Film Institute’s Awards Show for the 2003 Festival and is currently the Production Associate for the 2004 National Aboriginal Achievement Awards (and 2002) for which she also served as the Camera Operator / Director and Co-Writer for the Award Recipient videos which will air on the CBC in June 2004.
+Pam also directed and edited the American Indian Film Institute’s Awards Show for the 2003 Festival and was Production Associate for the 2004 National Aboriginal Achievement Awards (and 2002) for which she also served as the Camera Operator / Director and Co-Writer for the Award Recipient videos.

 As an actor, Pam has appeared in theatres across the country and has numerous film and television credits, most notably garnering a Gemini Award Nomination for Best Performance by an Actress for the role of Suzie Muskrat in North of 60.

-Pam earned her B.Sc.
-Degree in Biology from Mount Allison University, graduated from the Ryerson Theatre School in 1989 and studied directing at the prestigious Royal National Theatre of Great Britain and at the Lincoln Center Theatre in New York City.
-She was a Programmer for the REEL WORLD FILM FESTIVAL and is currently on the Board of the Centre for Aboriginal Media (ImagineNative Film Festival).
-Pam will be directing a short dramatic film called "Hush" for Emmerson Denney Films in the spring of 2004.
+Pam earned her B.Sc. degree in Biology from Mount Allison University, graduated from the Ryerson Theatre School in 1989 and studied directing at the prestigious Royal National Theatre of Great Britain and at the Lincoln Center Theatre in New York City.
+She was a Programmer for the REEL WORLD FILM FESTIVAL and served on the Board of the Centre for Aboriginal Media (imagineNATIVE Festival).